Borja03/RETO-FINAL/README.md

 select all libraries from library package and add to build path

 # ABOUT US 👽
+We are a group of DAM students who have come together to solve a challenge for class.
+We have chosen the topic ourselves

 ## GITHUB 👨‍💻
 ### [ALDER](https://github.com/Alderoto16)